gravity-ui/uikit/src/components/List/README.md

 <!--/GITHUB_BLOCK-->

-An item can be a scalar or an arbitrary value (anyway, it must be `truly`).
+An item can be a scalar or an arbitrary value and must be `truly` in any case.
-If the latter, be sure to specify filtering and rendering functions.
+If it is an arbitrary value, make sure to specify filtering and rendering functions.
-The default render just passes an item as text.
+The default render only provides an item as text.

 The special `item.disabled` field disables an item.

 Render and height customization provides plenty of room for experimenting.
-For example, the code below lets you emulate groups:
+For example, the code below allows you to emulate groups:

 <!--LANDING_BLOCK
 <ExampleBlock